minio/docs/source/security/minio-identity-management/policy-based-access-control.rst

 .. userpolicy:: diagnostics

-   Grants permission to perform diagnostic actions on the MinIO server.
+   Grants permission to perform diagnostic actions on the MinIO deployment.
    Specifically includes the following actions:

    - :policy-action:`admin:ServerTrace`